Flag of Burlington, Vermont: 2017 flag

-Inspired by Roman Mars' viral 2015 TEDTalk on flag design, Mayor Weinberg announced in January 2017 the city would be changing its flag to better represent the community.
-This came after the nearby city of Montpelier, Vermont updated their flag in 2015 after Mars said of the flag, among others, "there is a scourge of bad flags and they must be stopped."
+Inspired by Roman Mars' viral 2015 TEDTalk on flag design, Mayor Weinberger announced in January 2017 the city would be changing its flag to better represent the community.
+This came after the nearby city of Montpelier, Vermont, updated their flag in 2015 after Mars said of the flag, among others, "there is a scourge of bad flags and they must be stopped."
 Burlington City Arts, the city's art commission, decided they would hold a public contest to design the new flag.
 Residents had six weeks to submit their designs beginning September 1; 138 submissions were received.
 Those 138 were narrowed down to seven by a local committee of designers, students, teachers, and Ted Kaye, secretary of the North American Vexillological Association.
 The process then opened up to the public, who had one month to vote online; voters ranked each flag on a scale of one to ten and the design with the highest average score would become the new flag.
 1,427 residents of Burlington voted and the winning design was the one created by seventh graders and twin brothers Owen and Lucas Marchessault.
 The new flag was officially adopted by the city council on November 27, and first raised on New Year's Eve 2017 as a part of Burlington's First Night celebrations.

 Symbolism

 According to the Marchessault twins, the top blue line symbolizes the sky, Burlington's history, and hope for the future.
 The top white line represents the snow-covered mountains.
 The green line is in reference to Vermont's nickname, "the Green Mountain State", as well as the city's commitment to environmental protection and education.
-The bottom white line represents more snow and Burlington's waterfront, while the bottom blue line symbolizes Lake Champlain, upon which the city is located.
+The bottom white line represents Burlington Harbor's breakwater, on which the Burlington Breakwater Lights are located, while the bottom blue line symbolizes Lake Champlain, upon which the city is located.